Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Subsequent reports have examined the influence of a wide range of factors on the risk of breast cancer.
+Other reports have examined the influence of a wide range of factors on the risk of breast cancer.
 The report on familial breast cancer showed that the risk of breast cancer is most strongly related to the number of affected first degree relatives which a woman has and that the increase in the relative risk of breast cancer associated with a positive family history is greatest at young ages, and for women of a given age, is greater the younger the affected relative.

 The report on breast cancer and breastfeeding showed that increasing duration of breastfeeding confers a protective effect on breast cancer risk over and above that already known to be afforded by parity itself.